NuNetwork/nunetwork.github.io/_pages/nushares/voting-mechanics.md

 Once a vote passes on a custodian's NuBits address the granted NuBits are immediately available for the custodian to use.

-Here is a tutorial video showing how to vote for a custodian:

-<iframe width="560" height="315" src="//www.youtube.com/embed/VLHjo8VvxD0" frameborder="0" allowfullscreen></iframe>

 #### How does a Park Rate vote work?